Prudentnavigator/PrivateChatRoom-App/README.md

 5. Click 'X' on top-right corner of the window to exit the program.

 Requirements:
-- python3.10 or higher version.
+- python3.10 or higher version (may also work with lower versions).
 - Tkinter and all modules used in the App should already be part of the python3 installation therefore eliminating the need to install any external packages or modules.